12 Day Simpson Desert Tours, West – East Crossing

 Day 1

 Our adventure begins today as we gather in the Central Australian town of Alice Springs.
 It’s here that we meet in the afternoon for the first time at the Wintersun Cabin & Caravan Park, where our camping accommodation is already booked.
-Our Welcome Dinner, which is provided for us at the Gillen Club Restaurant, gives everyone a great opportunity to get to know each other and talk about the exciting adventures ahead.
+Our Welcome Dinner, which is provided for us at the Juicy Rump Restaurant, gives everyone a great opportunity to get to know each other and talk about the exciting adventures ahead.

 Day 2